Game Studies Minor students get priority. If there are seats left, we will also welcome participants from outside the Minor.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-The reading list will be distributed through Brightspace.
+The reading list will be announced on Brightspace.